sepbx/hass-music-assistant/README.md

 - If you like to help with the development, e.g. implementing a new music provider or fix a player specific quirk, please reach out to me on discord in a PM.
 I did not have time to write extended development docs but once you get the grasp of the structure it is relatively straight forward.
 - Help others out on discord or within the discussions part of Github.
 - Help out with writing documentation and HOWTO's and the FAQ's.
-- Just like [Erik](https://github.com/erkr) help out as a moderator on discord and Github with the load of incoming reports, request and questions.
-Thanks Erik!
+- Just like [erkr](https://github.com/erkr) and [OzGav](https://github.com/OzGav) help out as a moderator on discord and Github with the load of incoming reports, request and questions.
+Thanks guys!
 - Make sure to like this project by clicking the "star" button and share it with others!

 ### Donations